-For SI: 1 cubic foot per minute .= 0.47 L/s, 1 square foot .= 0.093 m2.

-The maximum rate for windows, sliding and swinging doors, and skylights is permitted to be 0.3 cfm per square foot of fenestration or door area when tested in accordance with AAMA/WDMA/CSA101/I.S.2/A440 at 6.24 psf (300 Pa).
+C402.5.3 Rooms containing fuel-burning appliances.
+In Climate Zones 3 through 8, Where open combustion air ducts provide combustion air to open combustion space conditioning fuel-burning appliances, the appliances and combustion air openings shall be located outside of the building thermal envelope or enclosed in a room isolated from inside the thermal envelope.
+Such rooms shall be sealed and insulated in accordance with the envelope requirements of Table C402.1.3 or C402.1.4, where the walls, floors and ceilings shall meet the minimum of the below-grade wall R-value requirement.
+The door into the room shall be fully gasketed, and any water lines and ducts in the room insulated in accordance with Section C403.
+The combustion air duct shall be insulated, where it passes through conditioned space, to a minimum of R-8.

+Exceptions:

+Direct vent appliances with both intake and exhaust pipes installed continuous to the outside.

+Fireplaces and stoves complying with Sections 901 through 905 of the International Mechanical Code, and Section 2111.13 of the International Building Code.

-C402..4 Doors and access openings to shafts, chutes, stairways, and elevator lobbies.
-Doors and access openings from conditioned space to shafts, chutes, stairways and elevator lobbies shall either meet the requirements of Section C402..or shall be gasketed, weatherstripped or sealed.
+C402.5.4 Doors and access openings to shafts, chutes, stairways, and elevator lobbies.
+Doors and access openings from conditioned space to shafts, chutes, stairways and elevator lobbies not within the scope of the fenestration assemblies covered by Section C402.5.2 shall be gasketed, weatherstripped or sealed.

-Exception:
+Exceptions:

-Door openings required to comply with Section 715 or 715.4 of the International Building Code; or Doors and door openings required by the International Building Code to comply with UL 1784 shall not be required to comply with Section C402..4.
+Door openings required to comply with Section 715 or 715.4 of the International Building Code.

+Doors and door openings required to comply with UL 1784 by the International Building Code.

-C402..5 Air intakes, exhaust openings, stairways and shafts.
-Stairway enclosures and elevator shaft vents and other outdoor air intakes and exhaust openings integral to the building envelope shall be provided with dampers in accordance with Sections C402..5.1 and C402..5.2.
+C402.5.5 Air intakes, exhaust openings, stairways and shafts.
+Stairway enclosures, elevator shaft vents and other outdoor air intakes and exhaust openings integral to the building envelope shall be provided with dampers in accordance with Section C403.2.4.3.